dkaslovsky/thread-safe/README.md

   THREAD_SAFE_TOKEN	bearer token for Twitter API
 ```

-`regen`: useful for reprocessing saved thread data using an updated template or CSS
+* `regen`: reprocess saved thread data using an updated template or CSS
 ```
 $ thread-safe regen --help
 'regen' regenerates an html file from a previously saved thread